 Shotcut is a free and open source video editor that resembles Kdenlive and OpenShot.
 This video editor is geared towards novice users although it offers solutions as professional as Kdenlive .
 One of the most striking things we have in this video editor is the amount of transitions and effects that the editor contains as well as the variety of audio and video formats that the program supports.

-The Flowblade video editor is a free and non-linear multi-track video editing software .
+The Flowblade video editing software for Ubuntu is a free and non-linear multi-track video editing software .
 The interface is very modern and the python base ensures a fast and stable experience.

 Editing video and audio tracks is very pleasant with Flowblade and is quite smooth.
 Features such as the “Magnetic Timeline” make trimming, merging or adding material particularly easy.